 What's more powerful than HEARING firsthand accounts from those who personally experienced the tragedy and SEEING their emotions churn behind their eyes?

-Your support will also allow us to continue to tell more stories from LGBT History.
+Your support will also allow us to continue to tell more stories from LGBTQ History.

 UPSTAIRS INFERNO was an Official Selection of 40 prestigious film festivals around the world, winning 20 awards, including 12 Jury Awards and 4 Audience Awards.
 This includes Frameline: the San Francisco International Gay and Lesbian Film Festival, which awarded UPSTAIRS INFERNO with the Jury Award: Honorable Mention, citing its "Special Contribution to Queer History".
 In addition, UPSTAIRS INFERNO received a prestigious invitation to screen at the Library of Congress in 2017.